 Hot pans.
 Always keep an oven mitt or pot holder nearby when cooking.
 When you remove a hot pan from the stove, leave a pot holder on it – this will remind you and others that this pan could be hot.

+Especially during the holidays, there are lots of things cooking at the same time.
 Don’t let pan handles on the stove stick out over the edge of the stove.
 Not only is this dangerous if kids are around, but a handle can also get caught on clothing of those walking by.

 Turn handles to the side and make sure they are not over other burners as well.